 Sec.
-13656-2.
-After a public hearing, preceded by a 15 day notice to the property owner(s), the Cultural Heritage Board may designate a sites as the following: Districts, Landmarks, Sites of Merit, including all County approved surveyed sites with a National Register (currently referred to as California Register of Historic Resources) status code of 1 through 5; or Points of Interest, if the applicable standards criteria of Sections 13657 and 13667-1 are met.
+1366-2.
+After a public hearing, preceded by a 15 day notice to the property owner(s), the Cultural Heritage Board may designate a site as the following: District, Landmark, Site of Merit, or Point of Interest, if the applicable criteria of Sections 1367 and 1367-1 are met.

 Sec.
-13656-3.
+1366-3.
 The Cultural Heritage Board may designate a site on an interim basis for no more than 60 days after said decision while it conducts and assesses evaluations/surveys of the site to determine if it should receive a formal designation as a Cultural Heritage Site.
 Such designation shall be preceded by a 15 day notice to property owner(s).